tomciosegal/nutri-store/README.md

 os.environ.setdefault | "STRIPE_SECRET", "sk_test_dtripe_key_goes_here" |
 os.environ.setdefault | "SECRET_KEY", "secret_key_goes_here" |
 os.environ.setdefault | "AWS_ACCESS_KEY_ID", "access_key_goes_here" |
 os.environ.setdefault | "AWS_SECRET_ACCESS_KEY","secret_access_key_goes_here" |

-    - In gitpod create env.py in file main directory, where you will keep all variables.
-In the file you need to import os.
-    In order to do it write in first line: import os

-    - If using an IDE that includes a bashrc file, open this file and enter all the environment variables listed above using the following format:
+> If using an IDE that includes a bashrc file, open this file and enter all the environment variables listed above using the following format:

-    HOSTNAME="enter key here. in gitpod LOCALHOST"
+> HOSTNAME="enter key here. in gitpod LOCALHOST"

-    - HOSTNAME should be the local address for the site when running within your own IDE.
+>> HOSTNAME should be the local address for the site when running within your own IDE.

-    - DEV environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
+>> DEV environment variable is set only within the development environment, it does not exist in the deployed version, making it possible
+    to have different settings for the two environments.
 For example setting DEBUG to True only when working in development and not on the deployed site.

-8. Migrate the admin panel models to create your database template with the terminal command
+> Migrate the admin panel models to create your database template with the terminal command

-    ```
-    python manage.py migrate
+>> python manage.py migrate
-    ```

-9. Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password:
+> Create your superuser to access the django admin panel and database with the following command, and then follow the steps to add your admin username and password:

-    ```
-    python manage.py createsuperuser
+>> python manage.py createsuperuser
-    ```

-10. You can now run the program locally with the following command:
+> You can now run the program locally with the following command:

-    ```
-    python manage.py runserver
+>> python manage.py runserver
-    ```

-11. Once the program is running, go to the local link provided and add `/admin` to the end of the url.
+> Once the program is running, go to the local link provided and add `/admin` to the end of the url.